-Ginger’s been used for centuries to relieve a sore throat and loosen up congestion due to a cold.
-Best known for its ability to calm an upset stomach, ginger can also treat vomit and nausea.
+Ginger has been used for centuries to relieve a sore throat and loosen up congestion due to a cold.
+It is best known for its ability to calm an upset stomach because it can reduce nausea.
 (Click here for a warming apple ginger soup recipe.)

 7. Raw honey